 Your ultimate point, if I understand it correctly, is that if you actually believe any of this shit, if you put this rhetoric out, then this is the only way.

-I'm not saying that his actions are logical, because they fucking aren't.
+I'm not saying that his actions are logical because they fucking aren't.

-There's no reason not to dedicate yourself for years to planning some sort of event that you think is going to kick off a civil war in Europe against the multiculturalist forces that you think are ruining white European culture.
+But if you stipulate Alex Jones's worldview, there's no reason not to dedicate yourself for years to planning some sort of event that you think is going to kick off a civil war in Europe against the multiculturalist forces that you think are ruining white European culture.

-Breivik gives advice on assassinations in his manifesto.
+Brevik gives advice on assassinations in his manifesto.

-Quote, it's much more rational and pragmatical to focus on the easier unprotected targets instead of sacrificing good men on an impossible target.
+Quote, it's much more rational and pragmatical to focus on the easier, unprotected targets instead of sacrificing good men on an impossible target.

 Going on to explain that the best targets are cultural Marxist professors.

-Quote, the operational goal should be to execute five Category B traitors within two hours.
+Quote, the operational goal should be to execute five category B traitors within two hours.

 Plan ahead so you're prepared to assault five targets in succession.

-He advises using a flamethrower should you, I don't know, let's say, try and attack a meeting of multiculturalist politicians, noting that, quote, a severely burned category A or B traitor will in reality become a living symbol of what awaits individuals guilty of trying to sell their own people into Islamic slavery.
+He advises using a flame thrower should you, I don't know, let's say try and attack a meeting of multiculturalist politicians, noting that, quote, a severely burned category A or B traitor will in reality become a living symbol of what awaits individuals guilty of trying to sell their own people into Islamic slavery.

-They will act as a deterrent and contribute to spread fear in the hearts of the rest of the traitors and will thus cause more ideological damage than that of a dead body.
+They will act as a deterrent and contribute to spread fear in the hearts of the rest of the traitors, and will thus cause more ideological damage than that of a dead body.

-There are annual gatherings for journalists in all Western European countries.
+Quote, there are annual gatherings for journalists in all Western European countries.

 He also legitimately advocates using weapons of mass destruction against multiculturalism.

-Quote, Other types of weapons of mass destruction, biological and chemical, must be considered as realistic options as well.
+Other types of weapons of mass destruction, biological and chemical, must be considered as realistic options as well.

 He includes dozens of pages of very specific instructions on how to make bombs.